social-experiments/takmil-attendancesystem6.0/README.md

 <img src="Image\install2.png" width="200" height="400">

     Step 3:
-        Now you have downloaded the takmil app in yout phone.
+        Now you have downloaded the takmil app in your phone.
         The Takmil Application Icon looks like this

 <img src="Image\appicon.png" width="200" height="400">